SameerR007/mpi/data_output/README.md

 patents_without_embeddings.csv - keys of patents for which embeddings were not found patents_without_publicationdate.csv - keys of patents for which publication dates were not found

+8similar_patents_with_techclasses.csv
+columns : same as 7similar_patents_less_than_date.csv with an added column mainarea34 denoting the tech class